-To practice diving in a place like Malta is not only to be impressed by what everyone expects to see but to appreciate what cannot be seen and that we know is present, in that boat that hides the voice of 9 men in a story.
+To practice diving in Malta is not only to be impressed by what everyone expects to see but to appreciate what cannot be seen and that we know is present, in that boat that hides the voice of 9 men in a story.

 Where is the shipwreck Um El Faroud?